-- Current photo-bearing driver's licence (learner's permit, probationary or full licence)
+- Current Photo-Bearing Drivers Licence (learner permit, probationary, or full licence)

+- Current Passport

 - Current photo-bearing Australian Keypass

-- Current passport

-All candidates will be required to show their identification to supervisors on attendance at the test centre.
+You will be required to show your identification, together with your printed Admission Ticket, to supervisors at the test centre.

 If for any reason you cannot provide your photo identification on the test day (e.g. because of a lost wallet) you must provide a signed statutory declaration confirming your identity.
 You must also provide by email or mail a certified copy of your driver licence to the ACER Victoria Police office no later than three (3) business days after your allocated test sitting.
 Failure to do so may result in results being withheld.